The Académie des Sciences virtual bookshop

 It's aimed at Mr. and Mrs. Everyman and doesn't seek to convince them to become mathematicians, but rather to reconcile them with numbers.
 Numbers are not the enemy.
 On the contrary, when we try to get to know them, we often meet good friends who have surprises in store for us.
 They are all around us, they have profoundly changed our civilization, and Pythagoras even dared to assert that "everything is number"!

 Étienne Ghys presents a very personal look at a number of elementary mathematical ideas, as he himself has encountered them in his career.
-Drawing on numerous examples, he answers all sorts of fascinating questions that readers had never asked themselves.
+Drawing on numerous examples, he answers all sorts of fascinating questions that readers have never asked themselves.

 L'Homme cérébral: Understanding your brain to better know yourself - Yves Agid